 If you would like more info on upcoming online classes please follow this link.

-Scroll to the bottom and receive my PDF Guide to the Bast Threads.
+You’ll get access to a Free 3 part video series and receive my PDF Guide to the Best Threads.

 You may also find my lectures and workshop listings here.